Breakdown55/Breakdown55/README.md

 </div>

 ## About Me
 🔭 I’m currently working on FOSS to make software development as accessible as possible

-🌱 I’m learning Kivy to build mobile applications.
+🌱 I’m learning Kivy to build mobile applications

-⚡ From Scratching to Biting.
+⚡ From Scratching to Biting

 ## Pinned Repositories
 ### [Image-to-Minecraft](https://github.com/Breakdown55/Image-to-Minecraft)